Manofsilva/Bamazon_CLI/README.md

 # Bamazon_CLI

-This is bamazon.
+- This is bamazon.
 Bamazon, as it's name suggests, is a simple e-commerce app, or at least the backend for it.

-Bamazon uses some third-party node modules, has it's own modules, and connects to a mysql database to store and retrieve product and department information.
+- Bamazon uses some third-party node modules, has it's own modules, and connects to a mysql database to store and retrieve product and department information.

+- The app takes in orders from customers and deplete stock from the store's inventory.

-Third-party Node Modules
+- Third-party Node Modules
 Bamazon uses these node modules: ```console.table```, ```inquirer```, ```mysql```.

-They are all dependencies in the package.json, so just run:
+- They are all dependencies in the package.json, so just run:

 ```npm install```